Scott943/Prototrade_Docs/docs/_sources/quickstart.rst.txt

 1. Use ``pip install prototrade -U`` to install the latest version of the package
 2. Create a new python file (e.g. ``script.py``) and paste in the `minimal boilerplate strategy <https://scott943.github.io/Prototrade_Docs/_modules/example_strategies/minimal_boilerplate.html#main>`_ .
 3. Use ``python3 script.py`` to run the boilerplate code.
 Refer to the Key Points below for an explanation
-4. Look at the :py:mod:`example strategies <example_strategies>` section for more examples of how the framework operates.
+4. Look at the :py:mod:`Example Strategies <example_strategies>` section for more examples of how the framework operates.

 Creating a Strategy Function